felicity-borg/BatchSparkScoringPredictiveMaintenance/README.md

  2. **Feature engineering** transforms and combines the data sets into an analysis data set.
 The analysis data set can be targeted for training a model or scoring data for a production pipeline.
 Each analysis data set is also stored in the Databricks DBFS.

  3. **Training** takes a subset of the complete data and constructs a model we can use to predict future outcomes.
 For solution 1, The model is stored in the Databricks DBFS for use by the scoring notebook.
-For solution 2, this notebook also details how to deploy the model as a web service and use it for batch scoring.
+For solution 2, this notebook also details how to use MLFlow APIs to deploy the model as a Spark Pandas USF for batch scoring.
 This might be split into another notebook in the future.

  4. **Scoring** uses a different subset of the data, including data not yet collected to predict the current and future state of the machine.
 The model results are stored back onto the Databricks DBFS.